jbeck018/howlerops/legal/TERMS_OF_SERVICE.md

 ### 11.1 Your Indemnification

-You agree to indemnify, defend, and hold harmless SQL Studio and its officers, directors, employees, and agents from any claims, losses, damages, liabilities, and expenses (including attorney fees) arising from:
+You agree to indemnify, defend, and hold harmless Howlerops and its officers, directors, employees, and agents from any claims, losses, damages, liabilities, and expenses (including attorney fees) arising from:

 - Your use of the Services
 - Your Content